 - the number of years of creditable service you have, and,

 - depending on your membership date, your age.

-Specifically, you will be eligible to receive a retirement allowance if your effective membership date is:
+Specifically, depending on which Membership Tier you are in, you will be eligible to receive a retirement allowance as follows:

 - have 20 or more years of creditable service, regardless of your age, OR